 - Write a lot of evergreen content until you get a revisions and maintenance plan down.
 Evergreen content is content that doesn’t get outdated over time, like your business mission and vision, overall company description, or tips and tools that are timeless.

-- Register your business name and website url with Google.
+- Register your business name and website URL with Google.

-- Prior to meeting with a developer, find 4-5 examples of what you like – example websites, images, colors, navigation menus, layout, etc. – and write what you like and don’t like about each example.
+- Prior to meeting with a developer, find 4-5 examples of what you like – for example websites, images, colors, navigation menus, layout, etc. – and write what you like and don’t like about each example.

 WORKING WITH A DEVELOPER & OTHER FREELANCERS